manjuprasadshettyn/actian_katas_2023/README.md

 •	Response time from web (800ms) and mobile (First-contentful paint of under 1.4 sec)

 ### Assumptions
-•	System will not perform any direct actions on reservation , platform only allows you to track all your reservations done in one place.
+•	System will not perform any direct actions on reservation, platform only allows you to track reservations done in one place.
+Availability of API interface from existing travel agency and partners

 ## Architectural Analysis